Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Entanglement entropy in aperiodic XXX chains

 Let us treat even and odd generations separately.
 Notice that the singlets in the $k$-th generation correspond to the strong bonds in the $k-1$-th generation and therefore their characteristic length $\Lambda_{k}$ reads

 where $l_b^{(o)}$ and $l_b^{(e)}$ are the $b$-th components of the left eigenvectors associated to $\lambda_+^{(12)}$ of $M_2 M_1$ and $M_1 M_2$ respectively.
 Moreover, we have made use of the fact that the first generation of singlets corresponds to the distribution of strong bonds in the original chain, thus implying $\Lambda_1=l_b^{(e)}$.
+This also explains the superscripts in \eqref{length_2kplus1} and \eqref{length_2k}, since the characteristic length of the \textit{odd} generations is determined by the distribution of strong bonds one generation before, i.e. from an even one with $l^{(e)}_b$, and vice versa.
 In contrast, the concentration of singlets in the $k$-th generation reads

 where $p_b^{(o)}$ and $p_b^{(e)}$ are the $b$-th component of the right eigenvectors associated to $\lambda_+^{(12)}$ of $M_2 M_1$ and $M_1 M_2$ respectively.

 In order to obtain $\tilde{\lambda}$, recall that after a large number of RG transformations the system is supposed to be in an aperiodic singlet phase.
 This means that the sum over the singlet concentrations of all the possible generations must give $\frac{1}{2}$, namely